mv

 TLDR

-Move files into another directory, keeping the filenames
+Move multiple files into an existing directory, keeping the filenames unchanged

 Do not prompt for confirmation before overwriting existing files